ethz-asl/scenenet_to_rosbag/README.md

     cd .. && make
     ```

-3. Run the Python script writing a SceneNet trajectory data to a rosbag as a sequence of RGB and depth images, coloured pointclouds of the scene, ground truth instance segmentation images, and coloured pointclouds of ground truth instance segments.
+3. Build your catkin workspace and source the devel space.

     ```bash
-    cd ../scenenet_ros_tools
-    python scenenet_to_rosbag.py -scenenet_path SCENENET_PATH -trajectory TRAJECTORY -to_frame TO_FRAME -output_bag OUTPUT_BAG
+    catkin build
+    source <catkin_ws>/devel/setup.bash
     ```

+4. Run the Python script as a ROS node to write a SceneNet trajectory data to a rosbag as a sequence of RGB and depth images, colored pointclouds of the scene, ground truth instance segmentation images, and colored pointclouds of ground truth instance segments.

+    ```bash
+    cd ..
+    rosrun scenenet_ros_tools scenenet_to_rosbag.py -scenenet_path SCENENET_PATH -trajectory TRAJECTORY -to_frame TO_FRAME -output_bag OUTPUT_BAG
+    ```

     For example:
     ```bash
+    cd ..
-    python scenenet_to_rosbag.py -scenenet_path ../pySceneNetRGBD -trajectory 1 -output_bag scenenet_traj_1.bag
+    rosrun scenenet_ros_tools  scenenet_to_rosbag.py -scenenet_path pySceneNetRGBD/ -trajectory 1 -output_bag scenenet_traj_1.bag
     ```
     The output bag contains the following topics:
     ```bash